Overwatch 2 Tracer: Abilities, Changes & PlayStyle

 Master the Tracer's playstyle & become the ultimate DPS character in the game.

-Overwatch 2 has officially been released, and even though the character roster has lots of similar faces, there are subtle changes to each hero’s abilities.
+Overwatch 2 has officially been released, and even though the character roster has many similar faces, there are subtle changes to each hero’s abilities.
 Genji probably will be a lucky one who has not undergone any change.
-Reinhardt has seen welcoming changes to his charge and shield abilities, and Tracer is also one who got some improvements in Overwatch 2.
+Reinhardt has seen welcoming changes to his charge and shield abilities, and Tracer also got some improvements in Overwatch 2.

 Key Takeaways

-• Her ultimate ability is the Pulse Bomb which allows her to stick a bomb to an enemy and deal a large amount of damage to them and nearby enemies.
+• Ultimate: Pulse Bomb (stick to a target to deal huge damage to them and nearby enemies).

 Tracer’s Role